Partially Observable Szilard Engines: Optimal data representations balance between cost and gain

+As the temperature ratio $\tau = T'/T$ increases, this solution becomes suboptimal, and a phase transition occurs to a solution that uses two memory states.
+The assignments from observed $x$ measurements to the memory states are not deterministic at the phase transition.
+As $\tau$ is increased, they become increasingly less probabilistic, in the sense that $H[M|X]$ becomes smaller.
 As one traces out the optimal curve, phase transitions occur to memories with increasing numbers of memory states.
-In Fig. \ref{Infoplane-theta45}, we point to those with arrows labeled $K \rightarrow K+1$, indicating the transition from $K$ to $K+1$ memory states for the first five transitions.
+In figure \ref{Infoplane-theta45}, we point to those with arrows labeled $K \rightarrow K+1$, indicating the transition from $K$ to $K+1$ memory states for the first five transitions.
 (It can be expected from the geometry of our problem that transitions occur to $K+1$ states, but this is not necessarily true in general \cite{IB,wu2020phase}.)

-To obtain a better intuition for what the optimal data representations look like, we visualize them at the phase transitions in Fig. \ref{transitions_c1}.
+To obtain a better intuition for what the optimal data representations look like, we visualize them at the phase transitions in figure \ref{transitions_c1}.
 The first panel shows the first optimal two-state solution right after the phase transition.
 We see that it contains very little information, as the assignments are close to uniform.
 This changes as $\tau$ increases.
 The second panel shows the optimal two-state solution right before the next phase transition.
 The third panel shows the optimal three-state solution right after that phase transition, and so forth.
 This visualizes how the assignments become increasingly deterministic in between phase transitions, but that optimal memories are {\em not} deterministic assignments.
 Instead, optimal data representations assign observations of $x$ positions probabilistically to more than one memory state.